Trump's embarrassing, unconstitutional response to Puerto Rico

 Puerto Rico isn’t alone.
 The AP reported Wednesday some 3,500 homes and buildings have been consumed by wildfire in the Napa Valley.
 The conflagration comes after long summer months, during which fires raged in California.
 Yet the president has said nothing.

 This is a big deal and it can’t be overstated.
 Most people are going to focus on the president’s moral obligation to help.
-But the disaster and the scale of the Puerto Rico’s, as well as blue-state California’s, recovery go beyond morals.
+But considering the damage in Puerto Rico and California, the need for recovery goes beyond morals.
 Trump is not the president of only red states.
 He has a constitutional obligation to “preserve, protect and defend.”